-Over Christmas, Suu Kyi's husband Michael travels to Burma to be with his wife.
-It is the last time the couple will meet.
+Over Christmas, Suu Kyi's husband, Michael Aris, travels to Burma to be with his wife.
+It is the last time the couple meet.

-The international community begins to act in response to the ongoing repression.
-The European Union (EU) introduces limited sanctions against the junta.
+1997 - The international community begins to act in response to the ongoing repression.
+The European Union introduces limited sanctions against the junta.
 Tougher sanctions are implemented by the US in May.

 However, the Association of South East Asian Nations (ASEAN) takes a conciliatory line, admitting Burma as a full member on 23 July.

-The junta, meanwhile, undergoes a shakeup after a dressing down by Ne Win.
-On 15 November SLORC dissolves itself, reforming as the 19-member State Peace and Development Council (SPDC), chaired by Than Shwe.
-Maung Aye is deputy-chairman, and Khin Nyunt is first secretary.
+The junta, meanwhile, undergoes a shakeup.
+On 15 November SLORC dissolves itself, reforming as the 19-member State Peace and Development Council (SPDC).

-1998 - In July, Suu Kyi makes several attempts to leave Rangoon to meet with NLD officials but is stopped each time by the military at the city's border and forced back to her home.
-During one standoff beginning on 23 July Suu Kyi remains by her car for six days.
+1998 - Suu Kyi makes several attempts to leave Rangoon to meet with NLD officials but is stopped each time by the military at the city's border and forced back to her home.
+During one standoff beginning on 23 July, she remains by her car for six days.

 She again attempts to leave Rangoon on 12 August and is again stopped.
 Once more she refuses to leave her car, camping by the stationary vehicle for 13 days.

-In December the junta allows Suu Kyi's sons to travel to Burma to visit her.
+The junta allows Suu Kyi's sons to travel to Burma to visit her in December.

 2000 - Suu Kyi is stopped by police when she attempts to travel to the countryside on 24 August.
-This standoff, during which she and her supporters again remain camped by the roadside, lasts until 2 September when she is forced to return to the capital and is placed under virtual house arrest.
+This standoff, during which she and her supporters again remain camped by the roadside, lasts until 2 September when she is forced to return to the capital.

 On 21 September she attempts to travel to the northern city of Mandalay by train but is not permitted to board.
 Suu Kyi is placed under house arrest and 92 members of the NLD are detained.

+Talks between Suu Kyi and the junta commence in October.
 The junta is said to be prepared to allow a return to democracy provided there is a transitional power-sharing arrangement between themselves and the NLD.
-They also want guaranteed immunity from prosecution for past human rights abuses, and a commitment from Suu Kyi that she will give up any personal political ambition.
+They also want a guarantee of immunity from prosecution for past human rights abuses, and a commitment from Suu Kyi that she will give up any personal political ambition.

-On 6 May, Suu Kyi is released from her 19-month detention.
+2002 - Suu Kyi is released from her 19-month house arrest on 6 May.
 The restrictions on her political activity are lifted.
-She is free to travel around the country and to lead the NLD, although her activities will be closely monitored by the junta.
+She is free to travel around the country and to lead the NLD, although her activities are closely monitored by the junta.

-In the closing months of the year Suu Kyi makes extensive tours of the country's regional areas.
-She is enthusiastically received by the people but regularly subjected to harassment from the authorities and the government-backed Union Solidarity and Development Association (USDA), which is chaired by Than Shwe.
+Suu Kyi undertakes extensive tours of the country's regional areas.
+She is enthusiastically received by the people but regularly subjected to harassment from the authorities and the government-backed Union Solidarity and Development Association (USDA).

 2003 - On 27 May, to mark the 13th anniversary of the NLD's landslide victory in the still unrecognised general election, Suu Kyi makes her strongest statement against the junta since her release from house arrest in May 2002.